Holt Persinger

-Holt Persinger is an American politician from the Georgia Republican Party who serves as a member of the Georgia House of Representatives representing District 119.
+Howard Holt Persinger III is an American politician from the Georgia Republican Party who serves as a member of the Georgia House of Representatives representing District 119.
 In 2023 he was elected to the Georgia House of Representatives in a special election to replace Danny Rampey who was elected in November 2022.
 Rampey withdrew prior to being seated, after being arrested for stealing prescription narcotics.